Fuksiaczek/CL_ScrumLab_workshop/README.md

 ## Meal Planner App

 Landing page with meal planner app.
 Application which helps users plan their meals weekly.
 This app uses localStorage of user browser to store all data.
-Work on the first part of this project was based on **Scrum methodology**
+Work on the first part of this project was based on **Scrum methodology**.

 ### App functions:

+- saving all data in localStorage
 - add new recipes with description, instructions and ingredients
+- possibility to edit or delete instruction/ingredient
+- view how many recipes and plans is currently being stored

 ### App functions in progress: